Early Assurance Programs-FAQs

 Are all applicants interviewed?

 No. Only selected applicants will be invited for interviews at the Icahn School of Medicine.
-These interviews will be scheduled from March until May.
-A tour of the medical center will also be scheduled at that time for you, if you have been invited.

 When will I be notified of acceptance/rejection?

-What is the tuition for FlexMed?
+What is the tuition for the Early Assurance Program FlexMed?

-Once you are accepted into FlexMed, you are accepted into medical school but there are no tuition fees until you matriculate.
+As part of your admission, you are accepted into medical school but there are no tuition fees until you matriculate.
 Tuition is based on the individual years in which you enroll, and may differ from year to year.
 You may view current tuition rates in our Tuition and Financial Aid section.

 If I am accepted to FlexMed, will I be considered for scholarships and financial aid?

 Students applying for federal student loans, ISMMS need-based loans and scholarships must complete the FAFSA application, CSS profile, and ISMMS financial aid application.
 In addition, applicants must provide year appropriate financial documentation to determine eligibility for financial assistance.
-To complete these forms, students should follow the instructions found on our Financial Aid website.
+To complete these forms, students should follow the instructions found on our Financial Aid web page.